Stanley Eric Reinhart: Early life and military career

-Reinhart was born on September 15, 1893 in Polk, Ohio (pop.
+Stanley Eric Reinhart was born on September 15, 1893, in Polk, Ohio (pop.
 250).
 He worked briefly as a rural school teacher, in North Red Haw, Ohio, until 1911.

-He entered the United States Military Academy (USMA) at West Point, New York in 1912, graduating from there in 1916, and was commissioned as a second lieutenant into the Field Artillery Branch of the United States Army at Fort Bliss, Texas.
-Fay B. Prickett, Horace L. McBride, William R. Woodward, Thomas Lyle Martin, Roland P. Shugg, Otto F. Lange, Louis E. Hibbs, Joseph M. Tully, Thomas D. Finley, William M. Hoge, Ludson D. Worsham, Dwight Johns, Calvin DeWitt Jr., Robert Neyland, Wilhelm D. Styer and James Joseph O'Hare, all of them destined to attain general officer rank, were among Reinhart's fellow graduates.
+He entered the United States Military Academy (USMA) at West Point, New York, in June 1912, graduating from there 11th in a class of 125 in June 1916, and was commissioned as a second lieutenant into the Field Artillery Branch of the United States Army.
+Fay B. Prickett, Robert B. McBride Jr., Horace L. McBride, William R. Woodward, Thomas Lyle Martin, Roland P. Shugg, Otto F. Lange, Louis E. Hibbs, Joseph M. Tully, Thomas D. Finley, William M. Hoge, Ludson D. Worsham, Dwight Johns, Calvin DeWitt Jr., Robert Neyland, Wilhelm D. Styer and James Joseph O'Hare, all of them destined to attain general officer rank, were among Reinhart's fellow graduates.

+He received quick promotion to first Lieutenant on July 1.
+His first assignment after graduation was with the 5th Field Artillery Regiment, then stationed at Camp Bliss, Texas, where he served from September 1916 until June 1917, a few weeks after the American entry into World War I. Due to the army's expansion Reinhart was promoted again, to the rank of captain, on May 15.

-As aide-de-camp to Brigadier General Peyton C. March (who became Army Chief of Staff in 1918) Reinhart sailed for France on June 30, 1917, almost three months after the American entry into World War I. After arriving on the Western Front, the main theater of war, in late 1917, he assumed command of Battery 'A' of the 17th Field Artillery Regiment, part of the 2nd Division of the American Expeditionary Forces (AEF), from February 12, 1918 to July 10, 1918 (in action during the defense of sector from March 21 to May 12, Battle of Bois de Belleau).
-Next, Reinhart commanded the 1st Battalion, 17th Field Artillery Regiment (Battle of Soissons, Ypres-Lys, and Meuse-Argonne).
-He commanded the battalion until the war ended on November 11, 1918 with the signing of the armistice with Germany.
-Reinhart was awarded the Army Distinguished Service Medal for his actions in combat during World War I. The citation for his Army DSM reads:
+The following month he became aide-de-camp to Colonel Peyton C. March (who became Army Chief of Staff the next year) and, with March, sailed for the Western Front in July.

+Reinhart remained as March's aide until February 1918 when he assumed command of Battery 'A' of the 17th Field Artillery Regiment, part of the 2nd Division of the American Expeditionary Forces (AEF), from February to July 1918 (in action during the defense of sector from March 21 to May 12, Battle of Bois de Belleau).
+Following this, Reinhart, promoted to the temporary rank of major in July, commanded the 1st Battalion, 17th Field Artillery Regiment (Battle of Soissons, Ypres-Lys, and Meuse-Argonne).
+After this, in late August, he was assigned as chief of staff to the chief of artillery of the newly formed VI Corps, remaining in this position until late February 1919, which also included a brief stint serving with the British I Corps of the British Expeditionary Force (BEF).

+Reinhart was awarded the Army Distinguished Service Medal for his actions during the war.
+The citation for his Army DSM reads: